wongzc/go-bloom-filter/README.md

-- using go to implement the concept of bloom filter
+- Using go to implement the concept of bloom filter
-- bloom filter is, in simple word, a array+ multiple hash functions
+- Bloom filter is, in simple word, array+ multiple hash functions to check if something presented or not
-- the hash functions to compute hash value of a target
+- Hash functions: to compute hash values of a target
-- the array used to stored the result of hash functions
+- Array: to stored the result of hash functions
 - when checking, we compute the hash values using hash function
     - then if all bit of hash values present in array: maybe present
     - if any bit not present: 100% not present